conradsnicta/armadillo-code/README.txt

   by unpacking the armadillo archive, and type the following command:

   cmake .

   The full stop separated from "cmake" by a space is important.
   CMake will detect which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and will modify Armadillo's configuration correspondingly.
+  CMake will also generate the Armadillo run-time library, which is a wrapper for all the detected libraries.

-  By default, cmake assumes that the Armadillo library is going to be installed in system folders, e.g. /usr in Linux.
-If you wish to install the library in a different directoy use the additional option CMAKE_INSTALL_PREFIX in this form:
+  By default, cmake assumes that the Armadillo library and the corresponding header files are going to be installed in the default system directory, eg. in the /usr hierarchy in Linux-based systems.
+  If you wish to install the library and headers in a different directory, use the additional option CMAKE_INSTALL_PREFIX in this form:

   cmake . -DCMAKE_INSTALL_PREFIX:PATH=my_directory

   where "my_directory" is an alternative directory for storing C++ headers and library files.

   If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

   Caveat: out-of-tree builds are currently not fully supported;
   eg, creating a sub-directory called "build" and running cmake .. from within "build" is currently not supported.

-  Caveat: If you will be installing the Armadillo library in a non-system directory, make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
+  Caveat: if you are installing Armadillo in a non-system directory, make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
 Note that the "lib" directory might be named differently on your system.
   On recent 64 bit Debian & Ubuntu systems it is "lib/x86_64-linux-gnu".
   On recent 64 bit Fedora & RHEL systems it is "lib64".

 * Step 5:
-  To generate a run-time armadillo library, which is a wrapper for all the detected libraries run:
+  To generate the run-time armadillo library, type the following command:

   make

 * Step 6:
-  If you left the option CMAKE_INSTALL_PREFIX to be selected by default, and have access to root/administrator/superuser privileges (ie. able to use "sudo"), type the following command:
+  If you didn't use CMAKE_INSTALL_PREFIX option, and have access to root/administrator/superuser privileges (ie. able to use "sudo"), type the following command:

   sudo make install

-  If you don't have root/administrator/superuser privileges, make sure that you used the CMAKE_PREFIX_PATH option in step 4.
-Now type:
+  If you don't have root/administrator/superuser privileges, make sure that you used the CMAKE_PREFIX_PATH option in Step 4, and type the following command:

   make install

 6: Linux and macOS: Compiling & Linking
 ==========================================